The Symbol of the Unconquered: Plot

 Eve Mason is a "white-skinned" African American who inherits a large amount of land after the death of her grandfather Dick Mason, an old prospector.
 She leaves her hometown of Selma, Alabama for the Northwest to settle in a place called Oristown.

 Upon arrival she decides to stay in the Driscoll Hotel but its owner, Jefferson Driscoll, a self-hating light-skinned black man, is passing as white and scorns the company of other African Americans.
-Driscoll forces Eve to sleep outside in his barn, where she is menaced by another black man Driscoll has sent to sleep there.
-Exhausted from her journey but too terrified to stay in the barn, Eve runs out into the woods, and Driscoll laughs uproariously at her distress.
+Suspecting Eve is of black heritage by studying her eyes, Driscoll forces her to sleep outside in his barn.
+There she sees another black man, Abe, that Driscoll has sent to stay for the night.
+Though Abe is a comical and harmless figure, his facial grimaces (from being cold and wet) scare an already exhausted Eve who runs off into the woods as Driscoll laughs uproariously at her distress.

 In the morning, she meets a kind, young prospector named Hugh Van Allen, who happens to be her new neighbor.
 Van Allen is also African American, but doesn't realize that Eve is too.
 They become fast friends, and Van Allen offers Eve a ride to her new house.
 When they get there, Van Allen continues to show kindness and helps Eve get settled into her little cabin.
 Before leaving, he gives Eve a gun and tells her to shoot it twice if she's ever in trouble.
 That way he will know to come right over.

 On the other side of town, August Barr and Tugi, a couple of criminals, are meeting with Barr's brother-in-law Peter Kaden.
 They tell Kaden that they need a couple of important documents, most of which he can find at Dick Mason's house and force him to go and retrieve the documents himself.
 He goes there later that night and peeks his head in the window, startling Eve so much that her scream is heard by Van Allen.
 Kaden is able to run away before being discovered by Van Allen, who calms Eve down and even offers to keep watch outside for the rest of the night.